strummachine/opus-decoder/README.md

 # Tests & Examples

-Two tests exist that will decode an Ogg Opus File with `OpusStreamDecoder`.
+Two tests exist that will decode an Ogg Opus File with `OpusDecoder`.
 Both tests output "decoded _N_ samples." on success.

 ### NodeJS Test